 1. It allows you to use transactional data to a far greater extent;

 2. It provides an opportunity to create the model at one point in time, evaluate it at another point in time and then, if the evaluation shows the model is effective, apply the model to the present date.

 Added in Q2 21 - the ability to create detailed 'event driven', customer journey selections.

 Added in Q1 21 - the ability in the Profile tool to train and evaluate models on different dates is now also supported in the Decision Tree tool.

-Training Date – the date at which you study the records to create the model.
+Training Date – the date around which you study records in order to create a model.

 Evaluation Date – the date at which you evaluate the model.
-You will know whether or not people exhibited the desired behaviour after this date and, as such, you can see if the model was good at spotting those with the desired behaviour, or not.
+You will know whether or not people exhibited the desired behaviour after this date and, as such, you can determine if the model is good at spotting those with the desired behaviour, or not.

 Scoring Date – the date when you apply the model.
-Once you have found a model you are satisfied with, this date will be the date on which you apply it and use it ‘in production’.
+Once you have found a model you are satisfied with, this date is the date on which you create the Virtual Variable and move it 'into production’.
 Note you also score data in order to evaluate it.

-PWE (Predictive Weight of Evidence) – how good something is at predicting a likely behaviour.
+PWE (Predictive Weight of Evidence) – how predictive of behaviour each category within a dimension is.